 While it is not required to have dogs on leads at Risley Moss and most I saw weren’t, it is encouraged to keep your dog on a lead should they be the type to roam, so as to preserve the delicate habitats as best possible.

-So if you’re looking for a lovely location for a peaceful and easy short walk near Warrington, Risley Moss is definitely the place to go.
+If you’re looking for a lovely location for a peaceful and easy short walk near Warrington, Risley Moss is definitely the place to go.

-If you’ve enjoyed reading this, please subscribe to my blog via email over on my profile page or through Bloglovin’.
+If you’ve enjoyed reading this, please subscribe to my blog via email over on my profile page to receive notifications of when new posts go live.
+You can also sign up to receive my newsletter, or follow me through Bloglovin’.
 Then head on over to Facebook, Instagram or Twitter to keep up with all my travel related news.
 Hope to see you there.

-Exploring Clock Face Country Park between Warrington and St Helens
+Walk to the Dream Sculpture at Sutton Manor Woodlands and explore neighbouring Clock Face Country Park between Warrington and St Helens

 Discover Wigg Island in Runcorn, Cheshire